Artisa111/Artisa111/README.md

 ### *Data Analyst · Expert in Product Analytics and Overall Analytics*

-A specialist in product quality and sales who has found a new passion in working with data.
+A specialist in product quality and optimization who has found a new passion in working with data.
 I turn numbers into insights, thriving at the intersection of analytics and storytelling.

 ## 🔍 Skills & Focus